MatteoCarlone/Assignment1-ExproLab/README.md

 * The robot moves in a 2D environment without obstacles.

 * Given a current and target position, the robot plans a trajectory to follow, i.e., a list of n via points (default n = 10) equally spacied.
 Then it follows the trajectory by reaching each via point.

+* Every room that has multiple doors is assumed to be a corridor.

+* Every room become urgent if it is not visited for a predefined time interval (7 sec).

+* To avoid the possibility of having urgent rooms after a several amount of time I assumed the every room being visited at the same time at zero time instant.

+* Starting Location of the robot is assumed to be a room and so a Corridor.

 * The battery can become low at any time, and the robot should immediately react to this event in two ways: